Justia 10.0

 Ensure Safety

-The first priority is to ensure the immediate safety of the victim.
+The first priority is to ensure the victim’s immediate safety.
 Remove yourself or your loved one from the situation if possible, and find a secure environment.
-Reach out to trusted family members, friends, or authorities who can provide support.
+Reach out to trusted family members, friends, or authorities for support.

 Report the Abuse

 Reporting the abuse to the appropriate authorities is necessary.
 Contact local law enforcement to initiate an investigation.
-Additionally, you can report the abuse to the Michigan Department of Health and Human Services, which oversees many youth residential treatment facilities.
+Additionally, you can report the abuse to government entities, such as the Michigan Department of Health and Human Services, which oversees many youth facilities.
+They are supposed to protect residents.

 Seek Medical Attention